-As at 31 December 2022 and 2021, the Group only had a financial asset at fair value through profit or loss measured in Level 3.
-There were no transfers among the three levels during either of the years ended 31 December 2022 or 2021.
-For the details of the fair value measurement of the financial asset at fair value through profit or loss, please refer to Note 18
+As at 31 December 2023 and 2022, the Group only had a financial asset at fair value through profit or loss measured in Level 3.
+There were no transfers among the three levels during either of the years ended 31 December 2023 or 2022.
+For the details of the fair value measurement of the financial asset at fair value through profit or loss, please refer to Note 18.

-The directors of the Company consider that the carrying amounts of the Group's financial assets and liabilities including trade and bills receivables, prepayments, deposits and other receivables, amount due from an associate, amount due from a joint venture, cash and cash equivalents, pledged bank deposits, trade and other payables, lease liabilities, the amount due to a joint venture and borrowings approximate their fair values.
+The directors of the Company consider that the carrying amounts of the Group's financial assets and liabilities including trade and bills receivables, prepayments, deposits and other receivables, amount due from an associate, cash and cash equivalents, pledged bank deposits, trade and other payables, lease liabilities, and borrowings approximate their fair values.